 Congestion revenue is created in an LMP system when all loads pay and all generators receive their respective LMPs.
-When load in a constrained area pays more than the amount that generators receive, excluding losses, positive congestion revenue exists and is available to cover the target allocations of FTR holders.
+When load in a constrained area pays more than the amount that generators receive, excluding losses, positive congestion revenue exists and is available to cover the target allocations of

+FTR holders.
 The load MW exceed the generation MW in constrained areas because part of the load is served by imports using transmission capability into the constrained areas.
 That is why load, which pays for the transmission capability, receives ARRs to offset congestion in the constrained areas.
 Generating units that are the source of such imports are paid the price at their own bus, which does not reflect congestion in constrained areas.
-Generation in constrained areas receives the congestion price and all load in constrained areas pays the congestion price.
-As a result, load congestion payments are greater than the congestion-related payments to generation.23 That is the source of the congestion revenue to pay holders of ARRs and FTRs.
+Generation in constrained areas receives the congestion price and all load in constrained areas pays the congestion-related payments to generation.
+That is the source of the congestion revenue to pay holders of ARRs and FTRs.
 In general, FTR revenue adequacy exists when the sum of congestion credits is equal to or greater than the sum of congestion across the net positively valued FTRs.
 If PJM allocated FTRs equal to the transmission capability into constrained areas, FTR payouts would equal the sum of congestion.